GSA-TTS/gitlab-runner-cloudgov/runner/cf-driver-go/README.md

 ## Running tests

+### Unit tests

 The simplest way to run tests—or the one with the least typing, at least—is with `make`.

 ```sh
 make test
 ```

+### Integration tests

+We only have one integration test right now, and to get it running you'll need to do a bit of local setup.

+1. You will need to first get a username & password for some space on cloud.gov that has at least one app.
+1. Then you can add those credentials to `./cg/testdata/.cg_creds` in the style of the `.cg_creds.sample` file there.
+1. Run the test with `make integration`, which should give you an error and, in its output, show you what the resulting JSON looks like.
+1. Copy that JSON result over to the last line of your `.cg_creds` file and run `make integration` again, this time it should succeed.

 ## Builds